kunalbah1/ALS-Capstone/README.md

 > bugs worked out.

-Everything here is, of course, a suggestion and whatever I hope that there is something in here that is benefical to your capstone group.
+Everything here is, of course, a suggestion.
+I hope that there is something in here that is benefical to your capstone group.
 Good Luck!